Wild Readers & Root Nashville Book Club meeting

 It’s gonna take a village to meet our goal of planting 500,000 trees in Nashville.
-Check out all upcoming volunteer opportunities to plant trees here.
 We have LOTS of planting events from October through March every year, and we are always looking for eager, planet-loving helping hands with a yes-we-canopy spirit.
-Events are added to this calendar regularly, so stay tuned throughout the planting season!
+Events are added to this calendar regularly, so stay tuned throughout the planting season.

 Q: How big are the trees?